Configuration

 Record the App ID and Signing Secret.

-Note: You can use the deprecated verification token instead (in the Bot Token text box in Secret Server), but we strongly recommend against it.
+You can use the deprecated verification token in the Bot Token text box in Secret Server instead, but we strongly recommend against it.
+Use the Signing Secret for improved security.

 -